Mini Travel Guide to Barbados

 As of April 2019, the Barbados government has also implemented a tourist tax for all visitors.
 Depending on where you’re staying, you’ll need to make a small payment before you leave (it is around $10 per night per room).
 It’s not much, but it is something to keep in mind.

 When you should visit Barbados?

-When planning a vacation in Barbados timing is everything
+When planning a trip to Barbados timing is everything.

 As I already mentioned above, Barbados is known for its fickle, tropical weather.
 One moment it can be all sunshine and sea breeze, the next – a flood of biblical proportions can rain down upon you.
 Luckily, the showers are usually quick to pass and then you’re back to a sunny sky, without a cloud in sight.

 The period between July and November is generally referred to as the low season for Barbados.
 During the summer months, the air is very hot and humid, but it also tends to rain.
 A lot.
 So, if you’re going to visit during the summer, make sure to bring enough raincoats and be prepared to deal with the sudden downpours.
 The September-November period is the worst – the winds are the strongest and even the locals avoid going out if they can help it at all.
 As a tourist, you definitely want to avoid these months, unless you plan on spending your entire vacation confined in your hotel room.

 The other period (the high season) covers the months from December to mid-May There’s a lot less humidity in the air, the rain is infrequent and you’re pretty much guaranteed perfect beach weather.
 Keep in mind, however, that the prices are also higher during this time of the year.

 Well, I’m not really a travel guide, but I’ve stayed in a couple of hotels so far and I’m going to share my experience with you here.
 However, I’d suggest that you book a hotel on the West coast, as that’s where the better beaches and calmer sea is.